 As a computer scientist, I’m interested in the process of problem solving.
-As an artist, I’m drawn to the web for its blend of design, interactivity, and freedom.
-As both, I'm passionate about utilizing technology to share and connect the arts with a global audience.
+As an artist, I’m drawn to the web for its blend of interactivity and accessibility.
+As both, I'm passionate about utilizing technology to connect art with a global audience.

-Since moving to NYC to study at Columbia University, I've interned with the Museum of Modern Art, working on a data analytics and ingestion project, and continued to freelance when time permits.
-I currently work in Digital Media at the Whitney Museum.
+Since moving to NYC I've interned with The Museum of Modern Art, working on a data analytics and ingestion project, and continued to freelance when time permits.
+I received my MA in Art and Art Education from Columbia University in 2017, and currently work in Digital Media at the Whitney Museum of American Art.

 An animated mapping exploration of the Washington Post's fatal police shooting dataset.
 Locations are geocoded through the Google Maps API, and build up a familiar image of the United States.